skpapam/i-encrypt/README.md

 * **ie.decrypt(text)** Will decrypt the given text.
 Will return an object, a string, a number or null on fail.

-* **ie.sign(data)** Will generate an hmac signature for the given data.
+* **ie.sign(data, format)** Will generate an hmac signature for the given data.
 The data must be any object or string or number.
+The format is the format of the generated signature by default is *'base64'*.
 Will return the signature or null on fail.

+* **ie.validate(data, signature, format)** Validate data's signature.
+Will return boolean.

 ## LICENSE
 MIT